b-data/jupyterlab-julia-docker-stack/CUDA_VERSION_MATRIX.md

 [^2]: Installs its own CUDA binaries
 [^3]: The expected TensorRT version is symlinked to the installed TensorRT version.
-❗️ This relies on backwards compatibility of TensorRT, which may not always be the case.
+❗️ This relies on backwards compatibility of TensorRT, which may not always be given.

 ## Recommended NVIDIA driver (Regular)